Wear the damn mask! Especially here in New York. What on earth are you thinking? We want this city and this state reopened. Don’t blow it now.

-How about for my 95 year old friend, a doctor who saved thousands of lives pioneering treatment for high blood pressure in the 50s?
+How about my 95-year-old friend, a doctor who saved thousands of lives by pioneering treatment for high blood pressure in the 1950s?
 He’s stuck at home while his daughter dies of cancer, thousands of miles away.

 And, yeah, do it for my son, a public service worker with three kids and a wife at home.
 And millions of other sons and daughters doing the dirty work to keep people alive and systems running.

-Is it really so hard to to wear the damn mask?
+Is it really so hard to wear the damn mask?
 Really?